itreves36/construct-tracker/README.md

 # construct-tracker
 Track and measure constructs, concepts or categories in text documents.
 Built on top of the litellm package to use most Generative AI models.

+**If you use, please cite**: Low DM, Rankin O, Coppersmith DDL, Bentley KH, Nock MK, Ghosh SS (2024).
+Building lexicons with generative AI result in lightweight and interpretable text models with high content validity. arXiv.

 # Installation